Skip to content

 Emotion

-Definition: A complex psychological state involving physiological arousal, expressive behaviors, and conscious experience.
+Definition: A complex psychological state involving physiological arousal, expressive behavior, and conscious experience.

 Wikipedia: Emotion